abilandz/PH8124/Lecture_4/Lecture_4.md

 $ echo $((1+2.4))
 bash: 1+2.4: syntax error: invalid arithmetic operator (error token is ".4")
 ```
-Floating point arithmetic cannot be done directly in **Bash**, but this is not a severe limitation, because we can always invoke some **Linux** command to perform it, like **bc** ('basic calculator'), which is always available --- more on this later!
+Floating point arithmetic cannot be done directly in **Bash**, but this is not a severe limitation, because we can always invoke some **Linux** command to perform it, like **bc** ('basic calculator'), which is always available &mdash; more on this later!

 When it comes to division which does not yield as the final result an integer, **Bash** does not report the error, instead it reports as the result the integer after the fractional part (remainder) is discarded: